 - Smoking during pregnancy

-If your test results are positive, your health care provider might recommend an ultrasound to verify the baby''s gestational age and confirm the number of babies.
-During the ultrasound, your health care provider will also evaluate your baby''s growth, study the placenta and identify possible abnormalities.
+If your test results are positive, your health care provider might recommend an ultrasound to verify the baby's gestational age and confirm the number of babies you're carrying.

-When you consider your test results, remember that the quad screen only indicates your overall risk of carrying a baby who has certain chromosomal conditions or neural tube defects.
-A low-risk result doesn''t guarantee that your baby won''t have one of these conditions.
-Likewise, a high-risk result doesn''t guarantee that your baby will be born with one of these conditions.
+When you consider your test results, remember that the quad screen only indicates your overall chance of carrying a baby who has certain chromosomal conditions, neural tube defects or abdominal wall defects.
+A decreased chance (negative screen result) doesn't guarantee that your baby won't have one of these conditions.
+Likewise, an increased chance (positive screen result) doesn't guarantee that your baby will be born with one of these conditions.

 - Targeted ultrasound.
-If you''re at high risk of a neural tube defect, your health care provider might suggest a targeted ultrasound — perhaps accompanied by amniocentesis.
-Ultrasound isn''t an effective screening tool for Down syndrome.
+If you're at high risk of a neural tube defect, your health care provider might suggest this test.
+Ultrasound isn't an effective screening tool for Down syndrome.

 - Chorionic villus sampling (CVS).
-CVS can be used to diagnose chromosomal conditions, such as Down syndrome.
-During CVS, which is usually done during the first trimester, a sample of tissue from the placenta is removed for testing.
-CVS poses a slight risk of miscarriage and isn''t useful in detecting neural tube defects, such as spina bifida.
+This procedure can be used to diagnose chromosomal conditions, such as Down syndrome.
+During CVS, a sample of tissue from the placenta is removed for testing.
+CVS poses a slight risk of miscarriage and isn't useful in detecting neural tube defects, such as spina bifida.